-Starflower Place is a quiet cul-de-sac in Milton's Walker neighbourhood, a residential pocket shaped in the 2010s.
+Starflower Place is a quiet cul-de-sac in Milton's Walker neighbourhood, a short drive from the 401 and the town's major retail corridors.

-Starflower Place sits in Milton's Walker neighbourhood, a position that makes the 401 the primary artery for most trips.
-The on-ramp at James Snow Parkway is four minutes away, putting Mississauga within a 22-minute drive and Pearson within 32 minutes.
-The GO station is a longer reach at 12 minutes by car, which makes the daily Toronto commute via rail less convenient than for streets closer to the station.
-For those who drive downtown, the 401 and 403 combination runs around 72 minutes at peak.
+Starflower Place sits in Milton's Walker neighbourhood, a position that makes the 401 the primary commute artery.
+The on-ramp at James Snow Parkway is a four-minute drive, putting Mississauga within 22 minutes and Pearson within 32.
+For Toronto, the Milton GO station is a 12-minute drive; the full trip to Union runs around 72 minutes by train and TTC.
+Oakville and Burlington are both reachable in about 20 to 24 minutes by car.
 The street itself is a quiet cul-de-sac, so the road network handles the load without through-traffic noise.

-Public elementary students on Starflower Place draw to Chris Hadfield Public School or Robert Baldwin Public School, both a five-minute drive away.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, also five minutes by car.
-For secondary, public catchment falls to Milton District High School, while Catholic students attend St. Francis Xavier Catholic Secondary School, both within a five-minute drive.
-The proximity to multiple school options at each level gives families flexibility depending on program fit and board preference.
+Public elementary catchment draws to Chris Hadfield Public School, a five-minute drive, or Robert Baldwin Public School at the same distance.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, also five minutes away.
+For secondary, public students go to Milton District High School and Catholic students to St. Francis Xavier Catholic Secondary School, both within a five-minute drive.
+The street's position near several schools makes it a practical fit for families with children at different stages.

 No closed sales on record for Starflower Place in the recent period.